CRJU 3600 - Criminal Justice Administration

 Introduction to criminal justice management theory, practice, and policy.
 This course includes a review of traditional schools or organizational theory, including bureaucracy, scientific management, human relations, and the behavioral approach, with particular emphasis on how each applies to criminal justice agencies.

-2. Identify criminal justice stakeholders and their influence in the delivery of criminal justice related services.
+• LO2: Students will be able to identify criminal justice "stakeholders" and their influence in the delivery of criminal justice related services.

 3